sbyt3/IcyWind-Official/README.md

 IcyWind's Icon is not attached in this project, but it will be in the compiled version due to licencing of the icon

-This software is not to be used in Australia
+This software is not to be used in Australia.
+There will be no backdoor access to decrypting user data.

 # Questions you may have
 ### I wanna help out.
 How can I help?